BarisAlbayrakIEEE/cpp/README.md

 ///               together with the actual member to be set.
 ///               The fundamental rule requires a unique setter for each member.
 ///               Hence, these inter-related members are all removed.
-///            5.
+///            e.
 Some of the setters has side effects too.
 ///               Consider a Line object with two points
 ///               The points by definition of a line cannot be coincident
 ///               which is inspecteed during the construction of the line objects.